 Fact: It takes time and resources to break into new markets and sectors.
 If you wait until you’re already feeling the effects of a slowdown, it’ll probably be too late to learn new skills, shift your workforce, establish competency, or gain a foothold in that market.

 Financial market and economic corrections are beyond your control as a business leader.
 However, you do have control over your services and where and how you deploy your resources.
 Being brutally honest about how balanced your business is to withstand market corrections is something that should be analyzed annually as part of your overall business planning and strategy process.

 Ready to start planning your downturn strategy but not sure where to start?
 The team as Ascent Consulting is here to help.

 If you're ready to start working on your business, let's talk!

 Ascent Consulting’s mission is to Build Better Construction Companies.

 We are committed to delivering impressive results in the areas of

 profitability, performance and growth.

-Construction consultant Jeff Robertson brings 30+ years of industry knowledge to his consulting projects.
-Sectors he's worked in range from healthcare and retail to multi-family and senior living.
+Construction expert Jeff Robertson brings 30+ years of industry knowledge to his consulting projects.
+Sectors he's worked in many sectors ranging from healthcare and retail to multi-family and senior living.